 Batchy Documentation

-Setup, batch processing, .batchyfx presets, CLI and headless rendering, plugin hosting, visualization, and troubleshooting for Batchy & Friends.
+Setup, visual processing chains, .batchyfx presets, CLI and headless rendering, plugin hosting, visualization, and troubleshooting for Batchy.

 Getting Started